-5.2 When you apply to join the scheme, we will process your application and assess whether you qualify for social housing.
+- When you apply to join the scheme, we will process your application and assess whether you qualify for social housing.
 If you do, we will place your application into a priority band (see section 14), which reflects your housing need.
-We will also explain the size and type of property you can bid for.
-Once we have received your application form and all supporting information, we will process your application as soon as possible.
+We will also explain the size and type of property for which you can bid.
+Once we have received your application form and all supporting information, we will process your application as soon as possible. - 5.3 Most applications will be determined by the Housing Options Team, however there are situations where a decision on whether to allow someone to join the housing register will need to be made by a senior officer, For example: - The home seeker being under 18 years old; - The home seeker having committed criminal and or anti-social behaviour; - The home seeker being an owner occupier;

-- 5.3 The majority of applications will be determined by the Housing Options Team, however there are situations where a decision on whether or not to allow someone to join the housing register will need to be made by a senior officer, For example: - The home seeker being under 18 years old; - The home seeker having committed criminal and or anti social behaviour; - The home seeker being an owner occupier; - An assessment of their Financial circumstances which the Council considers evidences that they have sufficient resources to resolve their housing situation; - Applications made under "exceptional circumstances;"
+- An assessment of their financial circumstances which the Council considers evidence that they have sufficient resources to resolve their housing situation; - Applications made under "exceptional circumstances;"

 In addition, appeals against either exclusion from the scheme or the banding priority which you have been awarded will also be considered by a senior officer.
-Please see section XXX 16.
+Please see section 17.